Methodological refinement of the submillimeter galaxy magnification bias. II. Cosmological analysis with tomography: Methodology

 where $W^{\text{lens}}(z)$ is defined as:

-Here, $E(z)=\sqrt{\Omega_m(1+z)^3+\Omega_{\Lambda}}$, $dN_b/dz$ and $dN_f/dz$ are the unit-normalised background and foreground redshift distributions, $\chi(z)$ is the comoving distance to redshift z and $P_{\text{g-m}}$ is the galaxy-matter cross-power spectrum.
-The logarithmic slope of the background sources number counts is denoted by $\beta$, and the details of our handling of such parameter in the analysis are described in paper II.
+Here, $E(z)=\sqrt{\Omega_m(1+z)^3+\Omega_{\Lambda}}$, $dN_b/dz$, and $dN_f/dz$ are the unit-normalised background and foreground redshift distributions, $\chi(z)$ is the comoving distance to redshift, z, and $P_{\text{g-m}}$ is the galaxy-matter cross-power spectrum.
+The logarithmic slope of the background sources number counts is denoted by $\beta$, and the details of our handling of such parameter in the analysis are described in Paper I.

 Due to the considerable number of integrals that need to be computed for each evaluation of the model, a mean-redshift approximation has been utilised.
+Such an approximation speeds up the computational time dramatically, by a factor of 10, enabling us to perform a variety of different tests in a reasonable time that would have otherwise been impossible due to our computer resources.
+Moreover, given the small redshift ranges used in tomography, we anticipate that this approximation will remain useful in the future, where improved parameter constraints are expected due to advancements in data, such as those from new surveys.

-This approximation involves the evaluation of the outermost integrals in equations \ref{eq:w_fb} not being carried out directly for the entire redshift distribution, but instead through computation at the sample's mean redshift:
+This approximation refers to the evaluation of the outermost integrals in Eq. \ref{eq:w_fb} not being carried out directly for the entire redshift distribution, but instead done through computation at the sample's mean redshift:

-As detailed in paper II, the cross-power spectrum of galaxies and matter is the power spectrum of the galaxy distribution is expressed as the sum of two terms: the 1-halo term, which describes galaxy-matter correlations within the same halo, and the 2-halo term, which refers to the cross-correlation between different halos.
+As detailed in Paper I, the cross-power spectrum of galaxies and matter is expressed as the sum of two terms: the 1-halo term, which describes galaxy-matter correlations within the same halo, and the two-halo term, which refers to the cross-correlation between different halos.

 The cross-correlation function depends on the value of beta and the cosmological parameters of the assumed underlying model, but it also needs information about the way galaxies populate dark matter halos.
-This is described by the HOD, for which we assume the simple three-parameter model by Zehavi et al. (2005).
+This is described by the halo occupation distribution (HOD), for which we assume the simple three-parameter model by Zehavi et al. (2005).
 According to it, when the mass of a halo exceeds a certain threshold, $M_{min}$, a galaxy is located at its centre.
 Any other galaxies are considered satellites and their distribution is directly proportional to the halo mass profile, as detailed in works such as \cite{ZHE05}.
 If the mass of a halo exceeds a different threshold, $M_1$, it will host satellites, and the number of satellites present is described by a power-law function with a coefficient of $\alpha$.

 Consequently, it is possible to represent the probability of a central galaxy being present as a step function:

 The satellite galaxies occupation can be described as: